~~~ The Prophecy Chronicles ~~~

 - The two-horned ram represents the kingdoms of Media and Persia.

-- At the height of its power the large horn was broken off.
+- At the height of his power the large horn is broken off.
+This is symbolic of Alexander's untimely death.

-- In its place four horns appeared toward the four winds of heaven.
+- In its place four horns appear toward the four winds of heaven.

 - Antigonus - Asia Minor.